György Bulányi: Bokor

 Bokor was focused on following Jesus and cultivating a love for Jesus.
 Bokor taught principles of altruism, humility, voluntary poverty, service to the poor, and Christian pacifism.
 Bokor opposed all involvement in the military and use of force.
 It was a movement designed for exponential growth, intending to train participants to start their own leaderless cell group of 4–12 friends.
-The movement was egalitarian, offering all participants the opportunity to share their opinions, and group prayers were performed by taking turns.
+The movement was egalitarian, offering all participants the opportunity to share their own opinions, and group prayers were performed by taking turns.

 In 1949, Bulányi wrote a pamphlet Régi Írás (Old Scripture) on behalf of a group calling itself Bokor-Öko (Bush-Eco).
 The pamphlet asserted that humanity has a moral responsibility to respect nature, preserve the natural environment, and consider the impacts of actions on future generations.
 This is one of the earliest documents of the modern environmental movement in Hungary.

 Bokor opposed the atheist communist ideology of the Hungarian state under Mátyás Rákosi, and continued to clash specifically on the topic of pacifism.
 The Hungarian State Church Office to the Bishop warned them that this position would not be tolerated, but Bokor held firm on this issue.
 The Hungarian government viewed the Bokor community as an illegal anti-state organization, and sentenced Bulányi to life imprisonment in 1952.
 He escaped in October 1956 during the Hungarian revolution and became a parish priest in downtown Budapest.
 However, he was arrested again in April 1958 and later released again in 1960.
 At this time, he was one of the most controversial figures in Hungarian Catholicism.
-He then worked as an unskilled laborer while he wrote a book, Seek the kingdom of God!
+He then worked as an unskilled labourer while he wrote a book, Seek the kingdom of God!

 Bokor grew throughout the 1960s and became even more visible after 1970, despite ongoing suppression from both the government and the Catholic hierarchy.
 For those interested in deeper discipleship, Bokor offered a 5 year theological course involving about 78–80 spiritual exercises per year.

 In 1989, Bokor had 185 leaders, 35 of whom were priests.
 The movement was connected to the base communities of Latin American liberation theology.
 Bokor continued to be suppressed by the Hungarian government until 1990.